Dr Sevasti Apostolou

 I think that the strongest points that differentiated my course from others was that it was a small class, of six or seven students I think - two British, one German, one American, one Portuguese and one Greek.
 We were like a small team.
 Lessons seemed like workshops, meaning there was empirical learning, much dialectic method, and conversations were very interesting as I viewed the perspectives of students from different countries.

 Also we were close with some of the academic staff.
-I still remember the Programme Director and academic teacher who supported me and showed great understanding on the matter of me being away from home and my country for so long for first time at only 24 years old.
+I still remember the Programme Leader and academic teacher who supported me and showed great understanding on the matter of me being away from home and my country for so long for first time at only 24 years old.

 What do you do now and what do you find most enjoyable about your line of work?